mikez302/hipmunk_chatbot/README.md

 This is my solution to the Hipmunk Lessenger Coding Challenge.
+It requires Python 3.6 or later.

 **To install**:
 * Clone this repository.